 This might as well be a private journal entry and it’s certainly an internal narrative found biking in -0º weather and walking alone in the woods during 2 very cold weeks in Iowa.
 Sometimes time alone just gives you space to think and other times the inspiration from others is just what you need.

 What got me thinking about this was three-fold.
-The suggestion from my friend Colin to read Innovation Stack, which I slowly did as he can attest.
+The suggestion from a friend to read Innovation Stack, which I slowly did as he can attest.
 A Junto comprised of a group of people who I now think of as friends even though initially I was intimated by them.
 And an astounding amount of dialogue with my friends JT & Sarah who have helped to reframe my own thoughts back to me in ways that have made what I’m trying to say feel clearer.
 I’m attempting to cite inspirations for this blog as opposed to closing with those who approved of it.
 I don’t know that anyone will approve of it.

 Preamble complete.
 Day Zero has been on my mind a lot late lately.

 Day Zero, as I mean it here, is the genesis moment for a big idea or movement.
 Being present at this moment is profound for everyone involved.
 When it happens, you perpetually know you were in the room when it happened.

 When it happens, the connection to ideas feels inalienable.
 Ideas can be profound and change us.
 Yes, without action they are meaningless but my life is filled with people with a bias for action so I assume that impacts my thinking here.
 The connection we have to the discovery of an idea and how we view its impact on the world is a direct corollary, for some of us, to being present when the idea is formed with the same people who will bring the idea into the world.